Dark matter as the source of neutrino mass: theory overview and experimental prospects: Preliminaries

-Besides tree-level \textit{missing partner} seesaw schemes, this feature also holds in models such as the singlet-triplet scotogenic model that also incorporates the existence of WIMP dark-matter~\cite{Hirsch:2013ola,Merle:2016scw,Diaz:2016udz,Rocha-Moran:2016enp,Restrepo:2019ilz,Avila:2019hhv,Karan:2023adm}, as will be extensively discussed in Section \ref{sec:singlet-triplet-scoto}.
-This feature also holds in the radiative bound-state dark-matter model proposed reference in~\cite{Reig:2018ztc}. \\[-.3cm]
+Besides the tree-level \textit{missing partner} seesaw, this feature also holds in radiative models such as the singlet-triplet (or \textit{revamped}) scotogenic model that also incorporates the existence of WIMP dark-matter~\cite{Hirsch:2013ola,Merle:2016scw,Diaz:2016udz,Rocha-Moran:2016enp,Restrepo:2019ilz,Avila:2019hhv,Karan:2023adm} (as will be extensively discussed in Section \ref{sec:singlet-triplet-scoto}), and also many other incomplete multiplet schemes.
+The radiative bound-state dark-matter model proposed reference in~\cite{Reig:2018ztc} also displays this feature. \\[-.3cm]

-Moreover, the existence of a \znbb lower bound is also a characteristic feature of schemes incorporating dark-matter according to the the scoto-seesaw prescription, the simplest of which employs the (3,1) \textit{missing partner} seesaw template~\cite{Rojas:2018wym,Mandal:2021yph}, as discussed in Section~\ref{sec:scoto-seesaw}.
+Moreover, the existence of a \znbb lower bound is also a characteristic feature of schemes incorporating dark-matter according to the the scoto-seesaw prescription, the simplest of which employs the (3,1) \textit{missing partner} seesaw template~\cite{Rojas:2018wym,Mandal:2021yph}, combining tree level seesaw with radiative corrections, as discussed in Section~\ref{sec:scoto-seesaw}.

+In the absence of cancellation in the neutrinoless double-beta decay amplitude, one has a lower bound even for normal neutrino mass ordering.
 In Fig.~\ref{fig:dbd2} we give the allowed \znbb regions for all such shemes.
 They correspond to the colored bands seen in the figure, which are periodic in the relative Majorana CP phase $\varphi$, the only free parameter available.
 The colored/hatched horizontal bands give the current experimental limits, with the width of the bands reflecting nuclear matrix element uncertainties~\cite{Dolinski:2019nrj} relevant for the computation of the decay rates.
 The dashed horizontal lines indicate the projected experimental sensitivities.

 Unfortunately the predicted theoretical lower bound on $|m_{\beta\beta}|$ lies below the sensitivities expected at the upcoming round of \znbb experiments.
 However, for the case of inverse mass-ordering one would expect a guaranteed signal in these experiments~\cite{Agostini:2022zub,Gomez-Cadenas:2011oep,LEGEND:2025jwu,AMoRE:2024loj}.
 This would also potentially enable one to underpin, up to periodicity, the value of the relative Majorana phase.